 Honors in the Conservation Biology Major Requirements

-To earn a B.A. or B.S. with Honors in the Major in Conservation Biology students must satisfy both the requirements for the major (above) and the following additional requirements:
+To earn Honors in the Major in Conservation Biology, students must satisfy both the requirements for the major (above) and the following additional requirements:

 - Earn a 3.300 overall university GPA

-- Complete at least 16 credits, taken for Honors, in the conservation biology major, to include a two-semester Senior Honors Thesis in an appropriate department1
+- Complete at least 16 credits, taken for Honors, with a grade of B or better, in the conservation biology major, to include a two-semester Senior Honors Thesis in an appropriate department1

 Examples include Botany, Zoology, Environmental Studies; see the Conservation Biology advisor to verify that your thesis department will be acceptable.